-The MacTel Project is an international research collaboration among clinicians and bench scientists to study idiopathic Macular Telangiectasia type 2, or MacTel.
-The MacTel Project aims to improve the clinical understanding of MacTel, raise awareness of the disease, and identify causes and appropriate treatments.
+The MacTel Project is an international research collaboration among clinicians and bench scientists to study idiopathic macular telangiectasia type 2, or MacTel.
+The MacTel Project aims to improve the clinical understanding of MacTel type 2, raise awareness of the disease, and identify causes and appropriate treatments.
 It is a program of the Lowy Medical Research Institute, which sponsors the MacTel Project.

 The MacTel project includes a natural history observation study, a registry of patients with MacTel, collaborative genetics and laboratory research programs, and an eye donor program.
-More than 30 centers around the world participate in the MacTel Project, making the search for information a truly global effort.
+About 50 centers around the world participate in the MacTel Project, making the search for information a truly global effort.
 These actions have dramatically improved the understanding of MacTel.
 They have also given patients the opportunity to participate in the search for new information and effective therapies.

 One notable accomplishment of the MacTel Project is a more accurate description of the disease.
-Macular Telangiectasia type 2 was initially described by the blood vessel changes (telangiectasia) that occur in the retina, the light sensing tissue in the back of the eye.
+Macular telangiectasia type 2 was initially described by the blood vessel changes (telangiectasia) that occur in the retina, the light sensing tissue in the back of the eye.
 It is now understood that MacTel is not primarily a blood vessel disease.
 The blood vessel abnormalities occur secondary to other changes in the eye.
-It is now believed that MacTel is a neuronal disease with vascular abnormalities.
 Another notable accomplishment of the MacTel Project has been increased awareness of the disease among clinicians and vision science researchers.
-This has occurred due to clinicians and scientists involved in the MacTel Project who promote MacTel among colleagues as an important subject for research.
-Lastly, the MacTel Project has been critical to the success of our clinical trials, as recruitment for the clinical trials was greatly facilitated by registry.
+MacTel Project clinicians and scientists promote MacTel as an important subject for research at conferences around the world.
+Lastly, the MacTel Project has been critical to the success of our clinical trials, as recruitment for the clinical trials is greatly facilitated by the MacTel Project registry.